-Type of international Purpose Eligibility Deadline for Budget ceilings request approval date Assistance for This assistance may be requested: Payment of Any time Up to US\$ 5,000 education, information, and (a) At the regional and international levels for: dues to the World Heritage Director, World Heritage awareness raising Programmes, activities and the holding of meetings that could: Fund for the previous year any time The March 2002 - help to create interest in the Convention within the countries of a obligatory Drafting Group given region; Between US\$ 5,000 - 10,000 recommends the title change to related Committee Chairperson "awareness raising" instead of involvement in its application; any time "promotion". - be a means of exchanging experiences; stimulate joint education, information and promotional programmes and activities, especially when they involve the participation of young poorly for the bonofit of World Heritage concentration (b) At the national level for: Meetings specifically organized to make the Convention better known, especially amongst young people, or for the creation of national World Heritage associations, in accordance with Article 17 of the Convention ; Preparation of education and information material for the general promotion of the Convention and not for the promotion of a particular property, and especially for young people.
+Type of international assistance Purpose 2 Eligibility Deadline for submission of request Budget ceilings authority for approval approval date Assistance for This assistance may be requested: Payment of Any time Up to US\$ 5,000 education, information, and (a) At the regional and international levels for: World Heritage Director, World Heritage Centre awareness raising Programmes, activities and the holding of meetings that could: Fund for the previous year any time The March 2002 - help to create interest in the Convention within the countries of a given region: obligatory recommends the title related Committee Chairperson "awareness raising" instead of involvement in its application; any time "promotion". - be a means of exchanging experiences; - stimulate joint education, information and promotional programmes and activities, especially when they involve the participation of young people for the benefit of World Heritage conservation. (b) At the national level for: Meetings specifically organized to make the Convention better known, especially amongst young people, or for the creation of national World Heritage associations, in accordance with Article 17 of the Convention ; Preparation of education and information material for the general promotion of the Convention and not for the promotion of a particular property , and especially for young people.

-WORLD HERITAGE EMBLEM
+WORLD HERITAGE EMBLEM1